autodesk-platform-services/aps-postman-flows-tutorial/docs/part2-flow-module-buckets/index.md

 # Part 2: Buckets Flow Module

-In this part of the tutorial we will build a reusable [Flow Module](https://learning.postman.com/docs/postman-flows/build-flows/blocks/flow-module/) that will list all our buckets by collecting paginated responses from the OSS API.
+In this part of the tutorial we will build a reusable [Postman Flow Module](https://learning.postman.com/docs/postman-flows/build-flows/blocks/flow-module/) that will list all our buckets by collecting paginated responses from the OSS API.

-## Add pagination request
+## Add helper request

 The OSS API handles pagination by returning the following JSON structure: